This article outlines the steps to publish or update your Android app on the Google Play Store, under following scenarios:

 - You have a published Android app and received the AAB file via email.

-- If haven't received the APK file, please follow this article: APK file not received after publishing Android App
+- If you haven't received the AAB file, please follow this article: AAB file not received after publishing Android App.

-- Check out Google's help article for instructions, if needed.
+- Check out Google's help section for additional instructions, if needed.

 - If you are publishing an app for a public figure, a well-known company, or if you are using a company trademark, please review our Google Play Impersonation Policy article.
 To avoid possible rejection, we recommend submitting a statement to Google before uploading your Android app in these situations.

-The app will be published in the Android Google Play Store market within the next 24-48 hours and you will be able to find it therein and thus will also be accessible to potential users/clients.
+The app will be published in Android's Google Play Store within the next 24-48 hours.
+Once it's published you will be able to find it using the search functionality and it will also be accessible to potential users/clients.